 Random thought: I am always reminded when I hear about this of the Buddhist analogy (especially in Zen/Chan) that we have “monkey minds”.
-No, not like an real monkey, but that our minds are constantly restless, random, grasping, and incoherent.
-We “think” we got a pretty good bead on ourselves, but boy are we wrong.
+No, not like a real monkey, but that our minds are constantly restless, random, grasping, and incoherent.
+We “think” we got a rather good bead on ourselves, but boy are we wrong.

 Our attachments keep the flames raging, which keeps us from realizing our true nature (Nirvana), which in turn keeps us in this endless cycle of rebirth (prison).
 Yuck.

 Those Three Fires (Three Poisons) are important, and its why I like to refer to them as “fires”.
 Just like the Buddha said, everything is on fire.
 But what he was referring to more specifically is that you are creating this fire.
 But how are you doing this, and how do you put out this fire?

 Our mind, which has the Three Fires (Three Poisons) needs fuel.
 Where does it get this fuel?
 From attachment.
 How do you help it find attachment?
 Through all your senses and resulting mental formations.
 Therefore the Buddha was so adamant that we need to ‘guard the gates of our senses’ so we do not let in the fuel that causes these fires.
 When you can guard your senses, you smother these harmful flames (Three Poisons) by depriving them of fuel (Attachment), and achieve your natural state: Nirvana.
 This is also why nirvana, which means “blowing out” or “extinguish”, is referring to these “fires” of delusions, desires, and hatred.
 Those are always good fires to be rid of!